Super Mario Bros. 35th Anniversary: Paper Mario: The Origami King

 A Paper Mario game had initially been rumored by both Eurogamer and Video Games Chronicle on March 30.
 The report claimed that the game would "return to the franchise's roots" and would offer an experience closer to Paper Mario and Paper Mario: The Thousand-Year Door compared to the other entries in the series.
 Originally, Origami King was meant to be revealed at E3 2020 alongside the other games meant for the anniversary.
 However, the announcements were split from the main celebration, partially due to Nintendo's transition to work from home development.
 On May 14, the game was announced as Paper Mario: The Origami King via a standalone trailer on their YouTube page.
 A second trailer, release on June 12, detailed further gameplay features of the game.
 The game was released worldwide on July 17.

 In Paper Mario: The Origami King, Mario and Luigi are invited by Princess Peach to celebrate the "Origami Festival".
 However, the celebration ends up being a trap set up by King Olly, a being made from origami.
-Mario and his new partner Oliva set out across five regions Mushroom Kingdom to save Princess Peach and stop Olly and his Origami Army from turning the kingdom and its residents into origami.
+Once inside the castle, Mario learns that Peach was turned into an origami by Olly, and captured Bowser to force him watching his minions getting turned into his army, the Folded Soldiers, so Mario and his new partner Oliva set out across five regions of the Mushroom Kingdom to save Princess Peach and stop Olly and his Folded Soldiers from turning the kingdom and its residents into origami.
 The gameplay consists of action-adventure game exploration in a linear open world where Mario can use mechanics such as the Confetti Bag or the 1000-Fold Arms to solve puzzles or to progress forward.
 When encountering an enemy, the game takes on turn-based battle system where Mario must line-up up enemies on a circular grid before attacking them.
-The game was well received by critics, with many praising the game's storytelling, worldbuilding, as well as the game's open world design.
+At one point, Mario can temporarily have partners, like Bobby the Bob-omb, Professor Toad, and Kamek.
+Unlike the previous entries, Sticker Star and Color Splash, the game was received more well by critics, with many praising the game's storytelling, worldbuilding, as well as the game's open world design.
 However, the game was also criticised for its departure of the battle system seen in older titles from the Paper Mario series, specifically the game's lack of experience points.
+The Origami King was nonetheless a best-seller, becoming the second best-selling Paper Mario game, the other being Super Paper Mario.